2011 Egyptian revolution: Background

 Hosni Mubarak became President of Egypt after the assassination of Anwar Sadat in 1981.
 He inherited an authoritarian system from Sadat which was imposed in 1952 following the coup against King Farouk.
 The coup in 1952 led to the abolishment of the monarchy and Egypt became a military dominated one-party state.
-Nasser who was a member of the Free Officers became the second President of Egypt following the resignation of Muhammad Naguib and under his rule, the Arab Socialist Union operated as the sole political party in Egypt.
+Gamal Abdel Nasser, who was a member of the Free Officers, became the second President of Egypt following the resignation of Muhammad Naguib, and under his rule, the Arab Socialist Union operated as the sole political party in Egypt.
 Under Sadat, the multi-party system during the monarchy was reintroduced but the National Democratic Party (which evolved from Nasser’s Arab Socialist Union) remained dominant in Egypt’s politics and there were restrictions on opposition parties.
 Mubarak's National Democratic Party (NDP) maintained one-party rule.
 His government received support from the West and aid from the United States by its suppression of Islamic militants and maintaining the peace treaty with Israel.
-Mubarak was often compared to an Egyptian pharaoh by the media and some critics, due to his authoritarian rule.
+Mubarak was often compared to an Egyptian pharaoh by the media and some critics due to his authoritarian rule.
 He was in the 30th year of his regime when the 2011 uprising began.

 According to political economist Adam Hanieh (2011), Mubarak's rule further deepened neoliberal reforms under Sadat creating close alliances between state institutions and business elites.
 These continued reforms intensified wealth disparities and fostered widespread corruption.
-Similarly, Angela Joya (2011) links two decades of privatization and corruption to rising youth unemployment and inequality, which spurred waves of labor protests in industrial centers like Mahalla al-Kubra in the early 2000s.
+Similarly, Angela Joya (2011) links two decades of privatization and corruption to rising youth unemployment and inequality, which spurred waves of labour protests in industrial centres like Mahalla al-Kubra in the early 2000s.
 The clear economic and social grievances became key sources of political mobilization leading up to the 2011 uprising.

 Most causes of the revolution against Mubarak—inherited power, corruption, under-development, unemployment, unfair distribution of wealth and the presence of Israel—also existed in 1952, when the Free Officers ousted King Farouk.
 A new cause of the 2011 revolution was the increase in population, which aggravated unemployment.

 During his presidency, Anwar Sadat neglected the modernisation of Egypt in contrast to his predecessor, Gamal Abdel Nasser, and his cronyism cost the country infrastructure industries which could generate new jobs.
-Communications media such as the internet, cell phones and satellite TV channels augmented mosques and Friday prayers, traditional means of mass communications.
+Communications media such as the internet, cell phones and satellite TV channels augmented mosques and Friday prayers, traditional means of mass communication.
 The mosques brought the Muslim Brotherhood to power, and the Brotherhood pressured all governments from 1928 through 2011 (as it had also done in neighbouring countries).